-- Active-active HA is not supported. - The range for the HA group-id is 0 to 255. - Failover logic for FortiGate 7000FHA is not the same as FGCP for other FortiGate clusters. - HA heartbeat configuration is specific to FortiGate 7000F systems and differs from standard HA. - FortiGate 7000F HA does not support the 'route-wait' and 'route-hold' options for tuning route synchronization between FortiGate 7000Fs. - VLAN monitoring using the 'config system ha-monitor' command is not supported. - For information about virtual clustering limitations, see [Limitations of FortiGate 7000F virtual clustering on page 91](#) and [Virtual clustering VLAN/VDOM limitation on page 91](#).
+- The range for the HA group-id is 0 to 255. - Failover logic for FortiGate 7000FHA is not the same as FGCP for other FortiGate clusters. - HA heartbeat configuration is specific to FortiGate 7000F systems and differs from standard HA. - FortiGate 7000F HA does not support the 'route-wait' and 'route-hold' options for tuning route synchronization between FortiGate 7000Fs. - VLAN monitoring using the 'config system ha-monitor' command is not supported. - For information about virtual clustering limitations, see [Limitations of FortiGate 7000F virtual clustering on page 90](#) and [Virtual clustering VLAN/VDOM limitation on page 90](#).